Skip to main content

 Biomarkers of Stress and Inflammation in the Context of Wellness Programs

-The physiological impact of stress induced by a poorly can be quantified through the measurement of various biomarkers.
+The physiological impact of stress induced by a poorly designed wellness program can be quantified through the measurement of various biomarkers.
 These biomarkers can provide an objective assessment of the body’s stress response and inflammatory state.
 The following table outlines some key biomarkers and their potential response to different wellness program designs:

 Biomarker Function Response to Coercive/Poorly Designed Program Response to Supportive/Well-Designed Program